0xmozak/mozak-vm/book/token-wallet-example/src/high_level_overview.md

 }
 ```

-on high level, the programs be responsible for the following:
+At a high level, the programs are responsible for the following:

 - `usdc_token_program` :
 - - request `alice_wallet` to "make a call"  to function that approves the transfer of `usdc_token_object` to `bob_wallet`.